 The food court in Spencer’s Chennai offers South Indian, North Indian and Chinese delicacies, pastries, sandwiches, salads, pizzas, burgers, ice creams, and beverages are also available.

 In a drive-in restaurant, customers drive in, park their vehicles.
 The waiters go to the customers with menu cards, collect orders, and deliver the food items on specially designed trays and the customers remain parked while they eat.

 A bar offers all kinds of spirits such as Whiskey, Rum, Gin, Vodka, Brandy, and Beer.
 Hotels and restaurants have separate licensed areas to sell these alcoholic drinks.
 Snacks are also available here.

 Cavery is a restaurant serving roast meat and poultry, which are carved at the carving counter by a carver in the presence of guests.

-So. these are the names of some of the most popular types of restaurants and their characteristics which you can find in India.
+So, this is the list of some most popular types of restaurants with their characteristics which you could find in India.